brather1ng/RePoE/docs/mods.md

 **Granted stats, buffs and effects**

 - `stats`: Array of the stats this mod gives. `id` is the stat id and `min` and `max` (both inclusive) define the range the stat can roll.
-These can be converted to text with the help of `stat_translations.json` (see above).
+These can be resolved with `stats.json` and converted to text with `stat_translations.json`.
 - `grants_buff`: The stats of this mod may be applied to allies or enemies around the mod carrier.
 If they are, this field contains the buff id (resolved in `Buffs.dat`) and the range the buff is applied.
 If the range is 0 and the buff is applied to